When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 Suzie:

 Perfect, yeah, absolutely.
 That’s exactly it.
 The reason brand positioning is so important is because of ROI.

-The stronger brand positioning you have, the less money you have to spend.
-It’s all about ROI.
+The stronger your brand positioning, the less money you need to spend.
 So, if a brand has weaker positioning, they can achieve the same market share but they’ve got to spend way more.

 So it’s a formula.
 It’s actually a mathematical formula.
 It’s that simple.

 If you are seeing a brand that is able to spend despite having a weaker brand positioning or messaging that’s all over the place, temporarily good on them that they can still afford the marketing and the employees and keep the market share.
-Great on them.
-They have a wide enough sandbox they’re playing in that they can still pay the bills.

 Anna: